ENSTABretagneRobotics/VIBES/README.md

 The use of a separate viewer application enables an easy set-up on every system.
 First, pre-built binaries of the VIBes viewer are provided for Windows, MacOS and Linux platforms (but you are free to build the viewer from sources).
 Then, the API consists only of a few files that have to be included in your program.

-The "?" menu display useful keyboard shorcuts.
+The "?" menu display useful keyboard shortcuts.

 ## Building from sources
 ### Linux